-Exceptionally, in the event of the manager's death or total or partial disability, their heirs shall be entitled to receive this benefit as the case may be.
+Exceptionally, in the event of the manager's death or their total or partial disability, the manager or their heirs shall be entitled to receive this benefit as the case may be.

 The Bank will contribute to this benefit plan based on mixed group insurance policies, the beneficiary of which is the Bank.
 The life insurance company with which these policies are contracted is unrelated to the Bank or any other Group company.